-Is CBD For Fitness Recovery A Good Idea?
+Is CBD An Effective Post-Workout Solution?
 A Health Pro Sounds Off

 CBD is one of the wellness world's buzziest terms these days, and if you're not familiar with it yet, it won't be long before you see this ingredient popping up in everything from bottled water to skincare products.
 Derived from the cannabis plant, but without any of the psychoactive properties of THC, CBD (or cannabidiol) is being touted as a potential cure for a laundry list of ailments including autoimmune diseases, neurological problems, digestive issues, skin conditions, stress, and pain.
 And due to its promises to assist in the latter of the these, CBD for fitness recovery is one of the most exciting and promising new uses for this trendy plant extract.

 The fitness market is full of trendy new things that can help you step up your workout game, including post-workout drinks, supplements, and mobility devices, so it's no surprise that a ton of CBD products are now being specifically marketed to help recover from sports-related injury or reduce pain.
 But with so much to choose from, how can you tell which is right for you?
 Not to mention whether or not you might be a good candidate to try it in the first place?

 As a sports massage therapist to elite athletes and Hollywood stars (his clientele includes former professional football players, competitive body builders, and completive dancers), Mark Romero, is not only aware of the CBD for fitness trend — he's experimented with it firsthand.
 "As [someone who's] always looking for better methods in treating athletic-caused conditions, I thought it couldn’t hurt to incorporate the use of it — since it's now very accessible and being proclaimed to treat a variety of physical ailments."